Tolmo

-Tolmo (Greek: Τολμώ; I dare) is the name of a studio album by popular Greek singer Marinella.
+Tolmo (Greek: Τολμώ; I dare) is the name of a studio album by Greek singer Marinella.
 It was released in December 1988 by Minos EMI in Greece and it went gold selling over 50,000 units.

 The original release was in stereo on vinyl and cassette.
 The album was released on CD in January 1989 and was re-released in 1994.
 On 1 October 2002 was re-issued on a CD compilation album, together with the 1989 album Ise Mia Thiella by Minos EMI, under the label of Capitol Records.